 If you need more control over importing and are comfortable using styles in Word, please download this package, containing further documentation and a Word template designed for Vellum:

-Files from other Applications
+Importing from Other Applications